ikron/epimutation/control/readme.md

-This folder contains control files for AlphaBEta pedigree analyses and for jDMR
+This folder contains control files for AlphaBeta pedigree analyses and for jDMR